keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Projects_2](/management/telemetry/telemetry-dashboards/ou-project2.png)

 *Projects* show the five most demanding components, configurations, and projects.
-These four visuals provide the drill that breaks down the consumption into weeks and provides a URL so this can be accessed directly.
-The five most expensive projects also show the usage breakdown—what consumes the credits.
-The most demanding transformation shows the SQL and non-SQL transformations consuming the most of the credits.
-The last visual then shows the most expensive components.
+For these four visuals, you can drill down to see a breakdown of consumption by week.
+There is also a URL that gives direct access to the underlying data.
+For the five most expensive projects, there is also a usage breakdown, which shows what has consumed the credits.
+Next listed are the most demanding SQL and non-SQL transformations, which have consumed most of the credits.
+The last visual is for the most expensive components.

 ### Configuration Health
 {: .image-popup}